ontoportal/documentation/docs/_management/reference_4store.md

 ---
 title: 4store Reference
 layout: default
 description: Advanced information about 4store
 weight: 120
-status: Preliminary
+status: Ready
 ---

 # Introduction

 This is an advanced reference document on the 4store database.

-## Directly querying 4store
+## Directly querying 4store via SPARQL

 If you want external users to be able to directly query your 4store database, there are considerations described under *External users querying 4store* below that you must take into account.

+A recipe for making the SPARQL endpoint publicly accessible is available in the <a href="../reference_sparql_endpoint">SPARQL Endpoint Reference</a>.

 ### Local user (administrator) querying 4store